 And if they don't get value from you, they're going to follow you and if they don't follow you, then essentially you're kind of you're finished to them on social media.
 So you want to stay relevant in the conversation always.
 So if you can create content that is that does those things, that that's the best way of generating more engagement and therefore ultimately more visibility.
 And the whole point of doing that is to get to the gold on LinkedIn, which is all about the conversations that happen in the direct messages.

-You meet John, you mean you don't ask for someone to be a connection on LinkedIn and immediately, you know, go into messages and try to sell them something?
+Wendy: You mean you don't ask for someone to be a connection on LinkedIn and immediately, you know, go into messages and try to sell them something?
 I'm shocked.

-It's that's that's a terrible practice.
+John: That's that's a terrible practice.
 I mean, we've all seen that on LinkedIn.
-You know, someone sometimes daily.
+You know, sometimes daily.

-I want to find out about your service.
-Okay.
-And then all of a sudden it's a bait and switch and they actually want to sell you their service or they'll just give you, you know, a straight pitch with no kind of preamble at all.
+I want to find out about your service, okay, and then all of a sudden it's a bait and switch and they actually want to sell you their service or they'll just give you, you know, a straight pitch with no kind of preamble at all.
 It's and that's just playing the numbers game.
 It's not a smart long term play.
 It might generate short term results.
-But if you're intending to be in business for a long time, it's it's not a it's certainly not an ethical way of running your business.
+But if you're intending to be in business for a long time, it's certainly not an ethical way of running your business.

-I think it's just pitch, pitch, pitch, you know, and they immediately remove the connection.
+Wendy: I think it's just pitch, pitch, pitch, you know, and then I immediately remove the connection.
 As soon as someone does that, they're out of there.

-Maybe just spoken to a client that's got some insight that you want to deliver.
+Maybe you have just spoken to a client that's got some insight that you want to deliver.

 So perhaps I'd encourage everyone, no matter how technical your business is, trying to put some video component in there, if you can.
 And it will it will build a better bridge with your audience.

-Yeah, one of the things we just experimented with.
-So every year we publish an annual research study.
+Wendy: Yeah, one of the things we just experimented with is, so every year we publish an annual research study.
 And I don't know if you've seen it, John, where we study how engineers seek and consume information to make purchase decisions.
 And of course, it's a great tool to marketers.
 And so this year, when we announced the research study, we had a flat social post that had a nice image of the report and a call to action.
-And then we had another one that we built in Canada, which was a short video slideshow.
+And then we had another one that we built in Canva, which was a short video slideshow.

-Because it's just an export thing or you can create a PowerPoint, you can create a PDA.
+Because it's just an export thing, or you can create a PowerPoint, you can create a PDF.
 So if you create that, create a nice opening brand and slide to reinforce the brand identity.
 It's a relatively easy way of getting a lot of views on your phone.
-So document some really good thing to do on LinkedIn.
-And this this ties into something about the LinkedIn algorithm, which which kind of changed around March last year, 2020, which is that LinkedIn now rewards posts that generate more dwell time.
+So documents are some really good things to do on LinkedIn.
+And this ties into something about the LinkedIn algorithm, which which kind of changed around March last year, 2020, which is that LinkedIn now rewards posts that generate more dwell time.

-In other words, when you look at a post and you click the Seymour link and then you kind of expand it to its full height and you sit there and read it or watch it or listen to it, the longer you do that, the stronger a signal you send to say this is useful.
-Now, show it to more people than me.
-And I'm naturally you're going to do that more with a document post or with a video, because the video by definition takes longer to consume.
+In other words, when you look at a post and you click the "see more: link and then you kind of expand it to its full height and you sit there and read it or watch it or listen to it, the longer you do that, the stronger a signal you send to say this is useful.
+Now, show it to more people.
+And naturally you're going to do that more with a document post or with a video, because the video by definition takes longer to consume.

 So therefore, those two content types have got an unfair advantage in terms of getting more visibility in the feed.
 So create more videos, create more documents would be my advice if you want to get more visibility.

+Wendy: Good advice.
 Good advice.
-Good advice.
-What?
 OK, so what about this nudge button?

-But the idea that it's a true marketing puts out a post.
+But the idea that if TREW marketing puts out a post.
 I can nudge my employees.
-All right.
-OK, to share that post.
-So it's literally says nudge on the BetonSports.
+All right, OK, to share that post.
+So it's literally says nudge on the button.

 I can't manage myself, but I sourcing seeing it with our clients where we manage LinkedIn as well.
 And so you're sending essentially you're sending a notification to the people within your the employees within your LinkedIn company to tell them that some content is there?
 Well, I think that's that's OK.
 But if we go back to what I said earlier, it's far better, rather than trying to push one post to perform well, it's much better for those people to do independent posts.